NourSchlaman/Verdieping-Software-ToDoList/README.md

 - All task logic is modularized in `functions.py`
 - App data and constants are stored in `data.py`
 - Quips and sarcasm heavily embedded throughout the app

 ---

-## 📦 Build as .EXE (Optional)

-## 📄 License

-This project is for educational or entertainment purposes only.
-Use, modify, and laugh at your own risk.

----